forsaoss/cc-ol/open-library-api-use-case.md

    }
    ```

 Each object at the Work-level (outer `docs` array) has an attribute named `key` which denotes the Work identifier.
-To return just that field in the JSON response we'd use a query contructed thusly:
+To return just that field in the JSON response we'd use a query constructed thusly:
 ```
 https://openlibrary.org/search.json?q=isbn:0201514257&fields=key
 ```